manateelazycat/lsp-bridge/README.md

 - `acm-enable-doc-markdown-render`: Richly render Markdown for completion popups, you can choose `'async`, `t` or `nil`.
 When set to `'async`, styles are applied asynchronously, choose `t`, styles are applied synchronously and will slow down the completion speed, default is `async`
 - `acm-enable-icon`: Whether the complete menu shows the icon, macOS users need to add option `--with-rsvg` to the brew command to install emacs to display SVG icon
 - `acm-enable-tabnine`: Enable tabnine support， enable by default，when enable need execute `lsp-bridge-install-tabnine` command to install TabNine, and it can be used.
 TabNine will consume huge CPUs, causing your entire computer to be slow.
 If the computer performance is not good, it is not recommended to enable this option
-- `acm-enable-codeium`: Enable codeium support, when enable need execute `lsp-bridge-install-update-codeium` command to install Codeium, then execute `lsp-bridge-codeium-get-api-key` command to get api key, and it can be used.
+- `acm-enable-codeium`: Enable Codeium support, when enable need execute `lsp-bridge-install-update-codeium` command to install Codeium, then execute `lsp-bridge-codeium-auth` command to get auth token and execute `lsp-bridge-codeium-input-auth-token` command to get API Key, and it can be used.
 - `acm-enable-search-file-words`: Whether the complete menu display the word of the file, enable by default
 - `acm-enable-quick-access`: Whether the index is displayed behind the icon, you can quickly select the candidate through Alt + Number, disable by default
 - `acm-enable-yas`: yasnippet completion, enable by default